bahrus/be-assembling/README.md

 Using templates via slots, allow consumers of the web component to override the default templates provided above.

-Now given this flat list of templates (some default, some user overrides), use this the be-assembling decorator to weave the templates together in order to achieve the true markup .
+Now given this flat list of templates (some default, some user overrides), the be-assembling decorator kicks into action and weaves the templates together in order to achieve the true markup .

 ## Example